hammyhamza/Livecenter-Doc/README.md

 }
 ```
 #### **Change
+ > To access the data of a particular match, first we have to call this method to get all the matches created by the User.
- > This methods return an array of all the matches created by the User.
+ > This method return an array of all the matches created by the User.

- > All the object in the array is a [Match](https://football.newsroom.co/sdk/ios/Structs/Match.html) object.
+ > All the object in the array is a [Match](https://football.newsroom.co/sdk/ios/Structs/Match.php) object.

+ > After receiving the response User can select a particular match.

+ > Now after the selection of the match it's id can be passed to get 'Match Data', 'Match Goals' and 'Match Ticker'.

 ##### Load Match Data